nadethoughts/Aetheria/Crown-of-the-Immortals/2.Aftermath/Session-5.09.24.24.md

 The goblins, under the control of a dark, unnamed force, spent the last six months digging through the collapsed tunnel to the temple.
 However, their progress was not without obstacles—[[Gald]], [[Cahir]]’s estranged brother, had thwarted several of their attempts to scout the area undetected.

 The goblins knew they were being hunted now and moved more carefully, avoiding the town’s patrols and waiting for the right moment to strike.
-Their leader, driven by a desperate need to control the [[Great Time Turner]] urged them to move faster, believing that activating the device would allow them to erase the **[[Flaming Retribution]]** from history.
+Their leader, driven by a desperate need to control [[The Great Time Turner]] urged them to move faster, believing that activating the device would allow them to erase the **[[Flaming Retribution]]** from history.

 - **Progress:**
   - Goblins continued to dig through the collapsed tunnel.